Symbols of Manchester: Worker bee

 Following the May 2017 Manchester Arena bombing, the bee emblem gained popularity as a public symbol of unity against terrorism, appearing on protest banners and graffiti.
 Tattoo parlours both in and outside Manchester began to take part in the Manchester Tattoo Appeal, in which they offered bee tattoos to raise money for the victims of the attack.

-Floral emblems
+A public art trail from 23 July 2018 to 23 September 2018, Bee in the City, featured 50 individually designed worker bee sculptures which were planted in the city whether inside or outside buildings and surrounding suburbs.

+The brand of the re-regulated transport system operated by Transport for Greater Manchester is called the Bee Network, and the liveries of its trams, buses and bikes are yellow and black, representing the worker bee.

 Lancashire rose

 Manchester is part of the historic county of Lancashire, within the Salford Hundred.
-This is reflected in the use of the Red Rose of Lancaster in Manchester's heraldic arms.
-After the reform of local government in 1974, Manchester was removed from Lancashire for ceremonial and administrative purposes and brought into the new metropolitan county of Greater Manchester.
-After the change, both the City of Manchester and the new county retained the Lancastrian Rose in many emblems.
+This is reflected, as mentioned above, in the use of the red rose of Lancaster in the city council's coat of arms.
+After a reform of local government in 1974, Manchester became part of the new metropolitan county of Greater Manchester.
+The rose features in the badge of Manchester City Football Club.

-Cottongrass

-Eriophorum angustifolium, commonly known as Cottongrass, is the county flower of Manchester.
-Cottongrass was selected because of Manchester's association with cotton, chiefly during the 19th century, when the city was given the nickname of Cottonopolis.

-Three rivers

-On the Manchester City Council arms, the three golden diagonal stripes on the red shield are meant to symbolise the three rivers which run through Manchester city centre: the Irwell, the Irk and the Medlock.
-This heraldic device has been adopted in other popular symbols, such as on the badges of F.C.
-United of Manchester, Manchester United F.C. (until the early 1970s) and Manchester City Football Club (between 1972 and 1997, the club replaced the stripes with the Red Rose of Lancashire, but the badge now combines the stripes and the flower)..